 Check the official website for the full schedule of dates.

-This kid-favorite event debuted in 2018 festival and is returning again in 2019.
+This kid-favorite event debuted in the 2018 festival and again in 2019.
 Guided by a Disney Chef, guests learn to roll their own sweet sushi treats with at The Land pavilion.
 Candy Sushi is available daily at 3:30 and 5:30 p.m.
 Booking details will be released soon.